cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 **Please note** that there are many alternative pieces of software that you could bundle or write into your application container.
-They would simply watch the filesystem for changes and trigger a reload of the application process.
+They would simply watch the file system for changes and trigger a reload of the application process.
 Such an approach requires container image or code changes and this could be difficult to implement with many tenants.
 The advantage to using ,reloader here is that it's a generic solution applicable to all applications running in a